UX Design

 Heuristic evaluation, accessibility review, conversion analysis.
 A thorough assessment of your existing product with a prioritised fix list.

-Personas and scenarios
+Personas

 User personas, use cases, jobs-to-be-done.
 Giving your team a shared understanding of who you're designing for.